Cancer care has come a long way. There are treatments for many types, and in some cases, even cures.

 The disease can run in a man’s family.
 Some gene changes can also cause it.
 Men who eat a lot of red meat or high-fat dairy foods (and fewer fruits and vegetables) may be slightly more likely to get it, the American Cancer Society says.

 Are there screening tests?
 Yes.
 Men should talk with their doctors about which tests they need, when to get them, and the pros and cons.

-If your doctor is concerned about your result, he can use a small needle to take a sample, or “biopsy,” of the area to check for cancer.
-He may also use ultrasound to look at the possible tumor.
+If your doctor is concerned about your result, they might perform a digital rectal exam, in which they insert a gloved finger into the anus and feels the prostate for hard, lumpy, or abnormal areas.
+They might send you to a urologist (specialist) for a prostate biopsy. which uses a small needle to take a sample, or “biopsy,” of the area to check for cancer.
+They may also use MRI to look at the possible tumor.

 How common is it?
 Roughly 1 in 8 women in the U.S. will get breast cancer.
 Men can get it, too.
 But it’s much less likely: 1 in 1,000.